deepankarm/pyleak/README.md

 **Event Loop Blocking**: Synchronous operations in async code destroy performance and can cause timeouts.

-`pyleak` helps you catch these issues during development and testing, before they reach production.
+`pyleak` helps you catch these issues during development and testing, optionally using a pytest plugin, before they reach production.

 ## Examples